The Jazz Temple: History

 The liquor-less establishment that seated approximately 450 people was situated on a triangular lot, then known as the Mayfield Triangle, on the corner of Euclid Avenue and Mayfield Road, near the ethnic enclave known as Murray Hill-Little Italy and adjacent to Western Reserve University.
 With surrounding institutional neighbors such as the Cleveland Museum of Art, Severance Hall (home of the Cleveland Orchestra) and University Hospitals in the city's so-called "cultural oasis", the Jazz Temple was a noteworthy, if incongruous success.

 With the support and assistance of his girlfriend, Charlene Hurd, the club offered casual dining, "the best burgers in town, using only freshly ground prime beef, the finest gourmet coffee available, and live jazz every night."
 It has been described as "the ultimate 'beatnik' club".
 The owner booked world-famous artists from the world of jazz, and up-and-coming comics.
 Frequently, word-of-mouth brought visits from other well-known public figures, as when Malcolm X was welcomed and seated one evening.
 On another occasion, Martin Luther King Jr. was among the members of the large crowd attending a Dizzy Gillespie performance.
 During that time, the student body of Western Reserve University was predominately white, and these students and others from surrounding universities accounted for 80% of the club's clientele.
 But as is typical of jazz establishments, there was a noticeable amount of race mixing and many interracial couples in attendance each night.
 Individuals who managed to navigate the social inequities of the time and gather in a communal appreciation of jazz.

 During this period of time, local restaurants in the University Circle and Murray Hill-Little Italy area refused to admit or serve African Americans in their establishments, which came as a great surprise to numerous jazz legends who performed at the Temple.
-Most of them were from the East coast and unaccustomed to encountering such affrontery so distant from the Deep South.
+Most of them were from the East coast and unaccustomed to encountering such effrontery so distant from the Deep South.
 On one occasion, after several members of his band had been turned away from an Italian restaurant directly across the street from the Temple, Dizzy Gillespie, having taken significant umbrage, immediately took off in a huff, charging across the street to demand an explanation.
 “Well, they’re gonna have to tell me to my face!”, he demanded.
 And moments later the restaurant owner succinctly obliged him.
 Soon after that encounter, Winston and Charlene began hosting the performers in their home for their meals.
 Charlene was an excellent cook and the large English Tudor home on East Boulevard became the desired location for many jazz legends to enjoy a hot meal, warm hospitality, and stimulating conversation.